iotaledger/integration-services/documentation/docs/basics/authentication/example_node.md

 # Node.js

 In this example you will learn how to authenticate your identity using Node.js.
 We opted to use `Axios` as the HTTP client, `bs58` to decode Base58 and `@noble/ed25519` to sign the nonce.
 You can use any preferred package as long as it accomplishes the same result.
-Make sure to read the [general authentication concept](https://wiki.iota.org/integration-services/authentication) first before starting this example.
+Make sure to read the [general authentication concept](https://wiki.iota.org/integration-services/authentication) for better understanding how we authenticate users.

 We created an identity for you to follow along with the example: